-Embroidery transfer paper.
-This method will work well for the main design.
-To do this, first, trace the template onto the white side of the transfer paper using a dark ballpoint pen.
+Embroidery transfer paper: To do this, first, trace the template onto the white side of the transfer paper using a dark ballpoint pen.
 Press the paper, coloured side down onto the shoe in your chosen position and retrace the lines with a dark pen.
 Your pattern should transfer onto the shoe ready for you to stitch over.
-Take care while using this method as you need to press hard enough for the lines to show through, but if you use too much pressure you can transfer unwanted ink from the transfer paper onto the shoe.
-If this does happen, a damp cloth can help to erase this afterwards.

 Fill the daisy centres with French Knots using six strands of yellow, winding the needle round the thread one or two times.
 If you struggle with French Knots or are new to embroidery, you can fill in the flower centres with Satin Stitch.